joelpadgett/HeFTy_SmoothR/README.md

 remotes::install_github("padgett/HeFTy_SmoothR")
 ```

-The requirements for the import data are described in the detailed
+The format requirements for the import data are described in the
-walkthrough in the vignette:
+detailed walkthrough:

 ``` r
 vignette(package = "HeFTy.SmoothR")